Dilili in Paris

-Dilili in Paris (Dilili à Paris) is a 2018 French, German, and Belgian computer-animated period adventure film written and directed by Michel Ocelot, with pre-production by Studio O and animation production by Mac Guff, about a Kanak girl investigating a mystery in Paris in the Belle Époque.
+Dilili in Paris (Dilili à Paris) is a 2018 animated period adventure film written and directed by Michel Ocelot, with pre-production by Studio O and animation production by Mac Guff, about a Kanak girl investigating a mystery in Paris in the Belle Époque.
 It stars the voices of Prunelle Charles-Ambron, Enzo Ratsito, and Natalie Dessay as Emma Calvé in the original, French-language version.

 The film had an invitation-only world premiere on 11 June 2018 as the opening ceremony feature, and its public premiere on June 12, at the Annecy International Animation Film Festival before being released in cinemas on October 10 in France, on October 24 in Belgium and in 2019 in Germany.
 It won the César Award for Best Animated Feature at the 44th César Awards.

 It has been licensed for distribution in the United States and English-speaking Canada by Samuel Goldwyn Films (having already been released in Quebec by Axia Films), who released it in cinemas in 2019.

+Synopsis

+During the Belle Époque, the little mixed race girl Dilili was part of a Kanak village set up in a Parisian public garden.
+Orel, a scooter driver, slips into the enclosure to meet Dilili, who finds him in the evening.
+She tells him her story: she has both European ancestors and Kanak ancestors, she was educated by Madame Michel (who is none other than Louise Michel), then on her arrival in Paris, she met a countess who taught her good manners.
+Orel offers Dilili a ride around Paris on his scooter while he makes his deliveries.
+Enthusiastic, Dilili discovers the streets and squares of Paris.
+They meet Marie Curie, to whom Orel had to bring her daughter Ève, then the singer Emma Calvé, friend of Orel, who likes to sing on the underground lake which extends under the Garnier Opera, as well as the writer Marcel Proust in the company of his friend Reynaldo Hahn.
+The little girl writes down in her notebook the names of the celebrities she meets and who give her all kinds of ideas for jobs she would like to do later.
+Very quickly, Dilili is intrigued by the announcements from newspaper sellers: little girls are regularly kidnapped by a network of bandits who sign their crimes under the name “Male-Masters”.
+Dilili immediately decides to investigate to find the missing girls.
+Herself the victim of a first kidnapping attempt in a public garden, she is saved by Orel.